dhanavishnu13/CRUD_ruby_on_rails/README.md

 # README

-This is an Expense Tracker application that uses Ruby on Rails.
+This is an Expense Tracker application that uses Ruby on Rails. the basic version of the App features:
+- User Authentication
+- Addition, updating and Removal of user's Expense
+- UI is built using Bootstrap

 ![image](https://github.com/dhanavishnu13/CRUD_ruby_on_rails/assets/83368841/5e645d54-1675-4342-b120-efbd79ed278e)

+Future plan:
+- Receipt Tracking
+- Automated Expense Categorization
+- Budget Management
+- Analytics and Insights

 This README would normally document steps that are necessary to get the application up and running.